Toronto Joint Venture Dispute Lawyers

 Our senior commercial litigators have in-depth experience in a wide variety of businesses and industries which allows us to have a quick understanding of your business and the dispute at hand.

-We have knowledge and experience in the management of business disputes including the urgent equitable remedies available through the courts.
-We have extensive experience in the court procedures and process, including that of the Commercial List, a part of the Ontario Superior Court of Justice which is dedicated to the resolution of eligible Toronto-based business and commercial litigation.
+Gilbertson Davis LLP has lawyers with knowledge and experience in the management of business disputes including the urgent equitable remedies available through the courts.
+Some of our lawyers have extensive experience in the court procedures and process, including that of the Commercial List, a part of the Ontario Superior Court of Justice which is dedicated to the resolution of eligible Toronto-based business and commercial litigation.

-We can provide early and effective strategic advice and representation.
+We can provide early and results-oriented strategic advice and representation.

 Joint Venture Disputes | International Joint Venture Arbitration

 Joint ventures are often established to synergize what each member of the joint venture can add to the consortium.
 Sometimes a joint venture is the structure chosen because those members engaged in the joint venture are located in different jurisdictions, a consideration which may be pivotal for its success.
 While invariably created by contractual agreement, some joint ventures have been held by the courts to be a partnership, while others have been determined to be merely contractual, without comprising a partnership.
 A myriad of considerations have been used by the courts in determining whether a joint venture is a partnership.
 Issues have also arisen concerning the management and operational structure of a joint venture and whether such structure necessarily results in the joint venture being found to comprise a partnership.